Rashi: Influence in non-Jewish circles

 Rashi's commentaries on the Bible, especially those on the Pentateuch, circulated in many different communities.
 In the 12th–17th centuries, Rashi's influence spread from French and German provinces to Spain and the east.
 He had a tremendous influence on Christian scholars.
 The French monk Nicholas de Lyra, who was known as the "ape of Rashi", relied on Rashi's commentary when writing his Postillae Perpetuate, one of the primary sources used in Luther's translation of the Bible.
 He believed that Rashi's commentaries were the "official repository of Rabbinical tradition" and significant to understanding the Bible.
 Rashi's commentaries became significant to humanists at this time who studied grammar and exegesis.
 Christian Hebraists studied Rashi's commentaries as important interpretations "authorized by the Synagogue".

 Although Rashi had an influence on communities outside of Judaism, his lack of connection to science prevented him from entering the general domain, and he remained more popular among the Jewish community.

-In his book Demystifying Islam, Muslim apologist Harris Zafar cites Rashi for the view that the Song of Songs is not an erotic poem narrated by a man about a woman, but is instead a poem narrated by God about the people of Israel, a point of importance to Muslims because of their belief, which Zafar summarizes, that the Song of Songs, at Chapter 5, Verse 16, mentions Muhammad by name, a supposition that might be problematic if the mention were in an erotic context.
+In his book Demystifying Islam, Islamic author Harris Zafar cites Rashi for the view that the Song of Songs is not an erotic poem narrated by a man about a woman, but is instead a poem narrated by God about the people of Israel, a point of importance to Muslims because of their belief, which Zafar summarizes, that the Song of Songs, at Chapter 5, Verse 16, mentions Muhammad by name, a supposition that might be problematic if the mention were in an erotic context.